torunar/torunar/README.md

 # Hi there 👋

-I am Mikhail, head of the development department at [CS-Cart](https://www.cs-cart.com/).
+I am Mikhail, team lead at [Boozt](https://www.boozt.com).

-In our company we create the eCommerce products that help businesses to launch fast and scale vast.
+In our company we build the biggest department store in the Nordics!

 ### My skills

 I am skilled in PHP development and team leadership.

 I am exprienced with:
-* PHP 7 and PHP 8.
+* PHP 7 and PHP 8 (Symfony, Laravel).
 * MySQL and PostgreSQL.
 * RestAPI and GraphQL.
 * Javascript (ES6, jQuery).